zerolinux5/mlrose-ky/docs/docs/tutorial1.md

 This is not an optimal solution to the 8-Queens problem, since the three queens in columns 5, 6 and 7 are attacking each other diagonally, as are the queens in columns 2 and 6.

-Before starting with this example, you will need to import the mlrose_ky and Numpy Python packages.
+Before starting with this example, you will need to import the mlrose-ky and Numpy Python packages.

 ```python
 import mlrose_ky